 Father Donal Godfrey

-Campus Minister of the University of San Francisco
+University Chaplain, University of San Francisco

 Father Donal Godfrey of the University of San Francisco is a gifted preacher and campus minister, and someone whose preaching has inspired me.
 Almost twenty years ago, I met Donal when he provided assistance for the Sunday Masses at Saint Monica in Moraga.
 At that time, we customarily rotated the preaching, so the priests had the opportunity to hear one another.
 It was very effective for the congregation and helped me to gain greater exposure to my priest colleagues, and hear their personal witness to the gospel.
 Donal and I credit how Father Declan Dean’s ministry at Saint Monica’s and most especially his preaching remains a model for both of us.